briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 # Escaping Unicode code points in HTML

-Notice that above, I pasted the Devanagari character directly into the HTML file.
+Above, I pasted the Devanagari character directly into the HTML file.
 Even though my terminal can display the character, Vim seems to get a bit confused and it causes some minor rendering issues.

 In order to prevent that, you can escape Unicode code points in HTML by putting the code point (in hex) between `&#x` and `;`.
 So the letter 'a', which is